Lennoxgonz/Docker-Container-Security-Hardening/README.md

 `docker run -d -p 5000:5000 --name hardened-container hardened-app`

-To execute exploits, read explanations of why they are dangerous, and see their solutions, check the section of the specific app which you have built and ran
+To execute exploits, read explanations of why they are dangerous, and see their solutions, check the section of the specific app which you have built and ran.

 <br>
 <br>